argilla-io/argilla/docs/_source/reference/cli.md

 The `argilla users` group of commands offers basic operations for managing the users of the connected Argilla server.

-### Create an user
+### Create a user

-The `argilla users create` command allows to easily create a new user from the command line.
+The `argilla users create` command allows you to easily create a new user from the command line.
 The command will prompt for the username and password of the new user, but the following options can be provided:

 - `--username`: The username of the new user.